Kodular/Documentation/docs/components/social/contact-picker.md

     |height|`number`|

-Show an image on the given position near to the button.
+_Show an image on the given position near to the button.
 You can use following words for the position: 'Left', 'Right', 'Top' or 'Bottom'.
-Use the padding to add space between the icon and text.
+Use the padding to add space between the icon and text._

 ## Properties

 ### Background Color

-<small>Available as Common Property</small>
+<small>Available as ^^Common^^ Property</small>

 :eyes::pencil: Read-Write property
 [[PropertyBlockGetterAndSetter('Contact Picker', 'Background Color')]]